FGIT: Fault-Guided Fine-Tuning for Code Generation: Experiments Setup

 \subsubsection{Settings}

-All experiments are conducted on a machine with eight Tesla A800 GPUs, each with 80 GB of memory per GPU. $\alpha$ is set to 2, which means the weight range of $W$ is $(1,2)$.
-All models are trained for 1 epoch.
-Considering that \appname is designed to enable instruction-tuned LLMs to emphasize \textit{error-sensitive segments} from their original instruction-tuning datasets, we apply relatively low learning rates during training.
-Specifically, we use a learning rate of 5e-6 with a linear scheduler and warm-up across all LLMs.
+All experiments are conducted on a machine with eight Tesla A800 GPUs, each with 80 GB of memory. $\alpha$ is set to 2, which means the weight range of $W$ is (1,2).
+Given that \appname is designed for already instruction-tuned LLMs, where the objective is not to train them extensively from a base state but rather to refine their existing capabilities to better handle \ess present, we train all models for one epoch with a relatively low learning rate of 5e-6, aiming to gently adapt the model and prevent catastrophic forgetting of previously learned knowledge, while efficiently instilling the new focus on these critical segments~\cite{choi2025teaching,ortiz2025gender}.
 The max sequence length is 1024.
 For inference evaluation, we use greedy decoding to ensure deterministic outputs, which also aligns with prior studies~\cite{chen2021evaluating,mu2023clarifygpt}.